-- the automatic conversion of all shares of our outstanding preferred stock at June 30, 2017 into an aggregate of 22,671,601 shares of common stock immediately prior to the consummation of this offering pursuant to our amended and restated certificate of incorporation; - the conversion of convertible preferred stock warrants into common stock warrants immediately prior to completion of this offering and the related reclassification of our preferred stock warrant liabilities to additional paid-in capital; - the receipt of \$5.0 million in proceeds from the convertible notes financing in September 2017, or the Convertible Notes, and the conversion of the aggregate principal amount of the Convertible Notes into 714,271 shares of common stock upon the consummation of this offering at the initial public offering price of \$7.00 per share; and - the filing and effectiveness of our amended and restated certificate of incorporation, which will occur immediately prior to the consummation of this offering.
+- the automatic conversion of all shares of our outstanding preferred stock at June 30, 2017 into an aggregate of 22,671,601 shares of common stock immediately prior to the consummation of this offering pursuant to our amended and restated certificate of incorporation; - the conversion of convertible preferred stock warrants into common stock warrants immediately prior to completion of this offering and the related reclassification of our preferred stock warrant liabilities to additional paid-in capital; - the receipt of \$5.0 million in proceeds from the convertible notes financing in September 2017, or the Convertible Notes, and the conversion of the aggregate principal amount of the Convertible Notes into 624,987 shares of common stock upon the consummation of this offering assuming an initial public offering price of \$8.00 per share, the midpoint of the estimated offering price range set forth on the cover page of this prospectus; - the filing and effectiveness of our amended and restated certificate of incorporation, which will occur immediately prior to the consummation of this offering.

-After giving effect to the sale of shares of common stock in this offering at the initial public offering price of \$7.00 per share and after deducting the underwriting discount and estimated offering expenses payable by us, our proforma as adjusted net tangible book value (deficit) as of June 30, 2017 would have been approximately \$18.7 million, or \$0.65 per share.
-This represents an immediate increase in proforma as adjusted net tangible book value (deficit) of \$0.75 per share to existing stockholders and an immediate dilution of \$6.35 per share to new investors.
+After giving effect to the sale of shares of common stock in this offering at an assumed initial public offering price of \$8.00 per share (the midpoint of the estimated price range set forth on the cover page of this prospectus) and after deducting the estimated underwriting discount and estimated offering expenses payable by us, our proforma as adjusted net tangible book value (deficit) as of June 30, 2017 would have been approximately \$18.9 million, or \$0.67 per share.
+This represents an immediate increase in proforma as adjusted net tangible book value (deficit) of \$0.77 per share to existing stockholders and an immediate dilution of \$7.33 per share to new investors.
 The following table illustrates this per share dilution:

-Initial public offering price per share \$7.00 Historical net tangible book value (deficit) per share as of June 30, 2017 \$(95.25) Pro forma increase in net tangible book value (deficit) per share \$ 95.15 Pro forma net tangible book value (deficit) per share as of June 30, 2017 \$ (0.10) Increase in pro forma net tangible book value (deficit) per share attributable to new investors \$ 0.75 Pro forma as adjusted net tangible book value (deficit) per share after this offering \$0.65 Dilution per share to new investors participating in this offering \$0.65 \$6.35
+Assumed initial public offering price per share \$8.00 Historical net tangible book value (deficit) per share as of June 30, 2017 \$(95.25) Pro forma increase in net tangible book value (deficit) per share \$ 95.15 Pro forma net tangible book value (deficit) per share as of June 30, 2017 \$ (0.10) Increase in pro forma net tangible book value (deficit) per share attributable to new investors \$ 0.77 Pro forma as adjusted net tangible book value (deficit) per share after this offering 0.67 Dilution per share to new investors participating in this offering 7.33